-8: Go public with a stronger SoS statement than in option 3, giving SoS view against POL Would enable Ministers to demonstrate their support for the postmasters' cause.
-Would be inconsistent with BEIS position taken thus far that this is an operational matter for POL.
-Would bring further pressure on SoS to take action when the only legal power he has is to appoint/remove directors.
 There is a significant risk that putting the Department on the opposite side to POL could hamper POL's ability to achieve a reasonable settlement with the claimants and lead to an increased pay-out.
 Invites speculation/criticism that POL is out of control in the handling of the case and one of SoS's few levers is to criticise POL in public.
 Given a SoS public statement POL may feel they need to settle at all cost.
-9: Change Chair/Board Provides a clear signal of the dissatisfaction you have with the way the litigation has been handled to date, and an opportunity to bring in new leadership with a clear steer on the direction Ministers want them to take.
+8: Change Chair/Board or management team Provides a clear signal of the dissatisfaction you have with the way the litigation has been handled to date, and an opportunity to bring in new leadership with a clear steer on the direction Ministers want them to take.
 Begins the process of resolving the litigation, though the time required to make changes will slow this down initially.
-POL has already changed the management team by replacing the Company's Chief Counsel and fundamentally changing the legal team.
+POL has already changed the management team by replacing the Company's chief Counsel.
 Further changes to the leadership team will risk disrupting the progress POL have been making in other areas of the operation of the business, including transforming the business from loss making to returning a profit for the first time in 16 years.
+Ultimate responsibility at the company for the litigation rests with the Chair.
+Replacing the Chair needs to be seen against the background that he is generally viewed as having done an excellent job in steering the Company through its transformation over recent years.